Huaxu007/NeuroRA/index.md

 - Calculate the Neural Pattern Similarity (NPS)

+    > for each subject / for each time-point / searchlight / for ROI

+- Calculate the Spatiotemporal Neural Pattern Similarity (STPS)

+    > for each subject

+- Calculate the Inter-Subject Correlation (ISC)

+    > for each time-point / searchlight / for ROI

 - Calculate the Representational Dissimilarity Matrix (RDM)

     > for each subject / for each channel / for each time-point / searchlight / for ROI / all in